RRFayad/node-ztm/README.md

           ); // The specified redirect in our google configuration
           ```

+5. Set Cookies and Session (see next topics)

 ### Cookies Based Auhentication

     - Cookies are basically string data stored in the browser